Chiral orbital current driven topological Hall effect in Mn3Si2Te6

-Although the THE signal from the nanoflake device of MST replicates the exact current dependence as the bulk MST, the device shows the THE behaviour at a much lower current than the bulk as is evident from, Fig.~\ref{fig3}(f) - (j).
-At lower thickness, the cross sectional area becomes much smaller which leads to a much higher current density for a given current ($\mathrm{J = I/A}$).
-Thus, for a similar current, the orbital motions leading to COC is expected to be suppressed more for thin flakes than for the bulk.
-Hence, the THE amplitude for the nanoflake device dies out at a much lower current than that of the bulk due to much higher current density.
+Although the THE signal from the nanoflake device of MST replicates the current dependence in case of the bulk MST, the device shows the disappearance of the THE behaviour at a much lower current density than the bulk, as is evident from, Fig.~\ref{fig3}(f) - (j).
+This reflects the reduced robustness of the COC state under reduced dimensionality.
+The lower critical current density for the disappearance of the THE contribution in the nanoflake device originates from the increased vulnerability of the COC state under reduced dimensionality.
+Thickness reduction limits the coherence volume of orbital currents, enhances surface-induced orbital dephasing, increases sensitivity to local electric fields and thermal fluctuations, and weakens interlayer phase locking.
+As a result, the orbital-coherent state collapses at lower current density in nanoflake devices compared to bulk crystals, while preserving the same underlying physical mechanism.
+This systematic reduction of the critical current density with thickness is a hallmark of a fragile, coherence-based orbital state rather than a conventional transport effect.

 From previous reports, it is well-established that the CMR portrayed by the MST is governed primarily by the COC \cite{Zhang2022ChiralOrbitalCurrents, Zhang2024CurrentSensitiveHall, PhysRevB.111.174419}.
 Thus, drawing a correlation between the THE and the magnetoresistance of MST in bulk and device, respectively, will provide a firm assurance of the COC origin of the THE.
 Figure~\ref{fig4}(a),(b) shows the temperature dependence of MR$\%$ and relative topological Hall conductivity $\Big[\mathrm{\big[\sigma_{xy}^{THE}/\sigma_{xy}\big]_{max}} (\%)\Big]$ for the bulk and device of MST, respectively.
 The MR$\%$ is calculated as, $\text{MR}\% = \mathrm{\frac{\Delta\rho}{\rho(0)} \times 100}$, where, $\mathrm{\frac{\Delta\rho}{\rho(0)} = \frac{\rho(B) - \rho(0)}{\rho(0)}}$ with $\rho(\mathrm{B})$ being the magnetoresistivity measured at an applied magnetic field of B T, and $\rho(0)$ the zero-field (ZF) resistivity.
 The hall conductivity is given by $\mathrm{\sigma_{xy} = \frac{\rho_{xy}}{\rho_{xx}^2 + \rho_{xy}^2}}$, where $\mathrm{\rho_{xx}}$ and $\mathrm{\rho_{xy}}$ are the longitudinal and Hall resistivity, respectively.
 Similarly, the topological Hall conductivity is given by $\mathrm{\sigma_{xy}^{THE} = \frac{\rho_{xy}^{THE}}{\rho_{xx}^2 + \rho_{xy}^2}}$, where $\mathrm{\rho_{xy}^{THE}}$ is the extracted topological Hall resistivity.